factoryfx/factoryfx/README.md

 Most dependency injection frameworks automate the Factory code.
 Instead of automating the creation process Factoryfx takes a different approach by focusing on an explicit defined lifecycle and end user ediable datastructure.
+Since the Factory is not automated you can edit metadata like validatio, labeltext and permissions directly to Model.

 ###Example
 ####Factory